TyGuS/suslik/README.md

-  folder                a folder under ./src/test/resources/synthesis starting from this on as a root file                  a test case file under the specified folder -t, --trace <value>   print the entire derivation trace; default: true -a, --assert <value>  check that the synthesized result matches what's in the last part of the test file; default: false --help                prints the usage text
+  folder                a folder under ./src/test/resources/synthesis starting from this on as a root file                  a test case file under the specified folder -t, --trace <value>   print the entire derivation trace; default: true -a, --assert <value>  check that the synthesized result matches the last part of the test file; default: false --help                prints the usage text
 ```